dangtrivan15/cake-assignment/README.md

 > You can add or modified files in the sources and re-start from step 3 to see how data is sync accordingly.\
 > Deletion, by the requirement, will not be replicated in the Destination.
 >
-> The architecture of the laptop might affect the containers initialization (The author ran on an Apple Silicon Macbook).
+> As the author left the selection of the platform architecture for each container to Docker Host itself, the architecture of the laptop (or the Docker application version itself) might affect the containers initialization (The author ran on an Apple Silicon Macbook).
 > Please contact the author in case any issue occurs.